 By contrast, Wechsler (1939, 1958) gave scant attention to the concept.
 Wechsler did acknowledge that the Picture Arrangement subtest of the WAIS might serve as a measure of social intelligence, because it assesses the individual's ability to comprehend social situations (see also Rapaport, Gill, & Shafer, 1968; Campbell & McCord, 1996).
 In his view, however, "social intelligence is just general intelligence applied to social situations" (1958, p.
 75).
 This dismissal is repeated in Matarazzo's (1972, p.
 209) fifth edition of Wechsler's monograph, in which "social intelligence" dropped out as an index term.

-intelligence shows itself abundantly in the nursery, on the
+itself abundantly in the nursery, on the playground, in

 barracks and factories and salesroom (sic), but it

-standardized conditions of the testing laboratory.
-It requires
+eludes the formal standardized conditions of the testing

 tools" (p.
 231).
 Nevertheless, true to the goals of the

 intelligence were quickly translated into standardized